gwentruong/gwentruong.github.io/_posts/2020-01-11-sofware-development.md

 - Sharp and excellent researching skills.
 - Practicing everyday.

 The GIS track which I am pursuing requires knowledge and skills of the whole ecosystem both in software development and data science.
+Most of skills and knowledge mentioned would be acquired during work and self-learning.
 Skills set for data science side is mentioned in another post.

-#### Database and analyzing data
+### Database and analyzing data

 - Database design
 - Optimizing queries and databases

 **keywords**: PostgreSQL, PostGIS

-#### Backend
+### Backend

 - Processing data from database to front-end
-- Implementing algorithm and features
+- Implementing algorithm and features, backbone of applications.
 - Processing receiving data from front-end
 - Debugging problems

 **keywords**: Java, Python

-#### Frontend
+### Frontend

 - Implementing interface, interaction, feature from backend to users.
 - Improving good UX